torontojs/torontojs.com/public/pages/code_of_conduct.md

 We value the participation of each member of the community and want everyone to have an enjoyable and fulfilling experience.
-All participants of our online and social gatherings are expected to show respect and courtesy to other attendees during any Toronto JS event, online discussion, meetup, or conference, whether officially sponsored by Toronto JS or not.
+All participants of our online and in-person gatherings are expected to show respect and courtesy to other attendees during any Toronto JS event, online discussion, meetup, or conference, whether officially sponsored by Toronto JS or not.